 3. Behavioral adaptations

 Behavioral adaptations in animals refers to the actions or behavior of an animal changing over time to increase its chances of survival.
-Here are some examples of behavioral adaptations in animals.
+Some of these behavioral adaptations are:

 Desert animals like camels have adapted over thousands of years for life in an environment where there is little water available for long periods of time.
-Drinking less water is a behavioral adaptation, but the behavioral change spurred physiological adaptations over the generations.
-Having said that, a camel’s hump does play a role in all this.
+Drinking less water is a behavioral adaptation, but the behavioral change spurred physiological adaptations over generations.
+The ability to withstand long periods of no access to water is all thanks to the camel’s hump.

 The hump stores excess fat.
 So while the hump doesn’t actually store water, it does help the camel go a long time without water.
-These adaptations reduced the frequency in which camels need to drink water to survive.
+These adaptations reduced the frequency in which camels need to drink water to survive in arid environments.
 Camels can go up to 7 months without drinking any water.

 2. Polar bears

-A polar bear’s white appearance give’s it camouflage on the snow and ice, this is an adaptation that keeps them hidden from prey.
-Polar bears also have thick layers of fat and fur that keep them warm in the coldest weather and even in icy waters.
+A polar bear’s white appearance give’s it camouflage on the snow and ice, this is an adaptation that keeps them hidden from prey and allows them to be stealthy hunters.
+Polar bears have also adapted in many other ways such as having thick layers of fat and fur that keep them warm in the coldest weather and even in icy waters.
 In addition, polar bears have learned to become excellent swimmers and spend long periods of time in and under the water.
 Their favorite food lives in and around these cold waters, seals.

 The three-toed sloth has adapted to life in the trees, so much so that they rarely even come down to the ground.
-The trees provide safety and sloths have learned to live most of their lives in the trees.
+The trees provide safety and sloths have learned to live most of their lives in the trees, blending in with their camouflaged coloration.
 Just as the name implies, a three-toed sloth has 3 toes with 3 long claws that allow it to securely hang onto branches.

 A sloth’s long arms are another body part adaptation, and a sloth’s laziness and slowness are a behavioral adaptation that the animal developed to help it stay unseen by predators.